rossetti/KSLBook/docs/06-Chapter6.md

 class DriveThroughPharmacy(
     parent: ModelElement,
     numPharmacists: Int = 1,
-    ad: RandomIfc = ExponentialRV(1.0, 1),
-    sd: RandomIfc = ExponentialRV(0.5, 2),
     name: String? = null
 ) : ProcessModel(parent, name)
 ```

 This provides the modeler with access to the inner classes e.g. `Entity` that are inherited by the subclass for use in process modeling.

-The key inner class is `Entity,` which has a function `process()` that uses a builder to describe the entity's process in the form of a *coroutine.*  An entity can have many processes described that it may follow based on different modeling logic.
+The key inner class is `Entity,` which has a function `process()` that uses a builder to describe the entity's process in the form of a *coroutine.*  An entity can have many processes described and it may follow specified processes based on different modeling logic.
 A process model facilitates the running of a sequence of processes that are stored in an entity's `processSequence` property.
 An entity can **experience only one process at a time**.
 After completing the process, the entity will try to use its sequence to run the next process (if available).
 Individual processes can be activated for specific entities.
 But, again, an entity instance may only be activated to experience *one* process at a time, even if it has many defined processes.
 The entity experiences processes *sequentially.*  An error will occur if you try to activate and run a process for a given entity instance if the entity is already executing a process .
 Note that this does not in anyway limit the creation and activation of *different* entity instances and their processes.

-An `Entity` instance is something that can experience processes and as such may wait in queues. `Entity` is a subclass of `QObject.`  Thus, statistics can be automatically collected on entities if they experience waiting.
+An `Entity` instance is something that can experience processes and as such may wait in queues. `Entity` is a subclass of `QObject.`  Thus, statistics can be collected automatically on entities, if they experience waiting.
 The general approach to defining a process for an entity is to use the `process()` function to define a process that a subclass of Entity can follow.
 Entity instances may use resources, signals, hold queues, etc. as shared mutable state.

 Entities may follow a process sequence if defined.
 An entity can have many properties that define different processes that it might experience.
 The user can store the processes in data structures.
 In fact, there is a `processSequence` property for this purpose that defines a list of processes that the entity will follow.
 However, the user is responsible for adding processes to the sequence.
 In addition, if you provide a name for the process when defining it via the `process()` function, then the processes are stored in the entity instance's `processes` map, which can be accessed via the provided name.